 Joan Getman, Director of Educational Technologies

-Joan Getman’s higher education experience includes evaluation and strategic planning for learning technologies, curriculum development for diverse populations, and video and multimedia production.
+Joan’s higher education experience includes evaluation and strategic planning for learning technologies, curriculum development for diverse populations, and video and multimedia production.
 She has a background in communications and instructional design.
 Getman represents USC in national and international forums, and has served as chair of the New Media Consortium board of directors and as a member of the steering committee for USC’s Hybrid High School.
 She has also served on the faculty of the EDUCAUSE Management Institute, the Australasian CAUDIT Leadership Institute, and, currently, the new South African ASAUDIT Leadership Institute, providing skill development for emerging university information technology (IT) leaders.
 Getman’s current professional focus is on digital storytelling and telling stories with data through visual representations of information.

 Tomo Isoyama, Manager, New Media & Emerging Technologies

+Tomo specializes in adapting newly developed teaching and learning tools including video, multimedia, and immersive technologies.
+With his unique background in visual arts and information technology, his research and teaching areas span 3D modeling and animation, photography and graphic design, video and audio editing, and web authoring and database management.
+Isoyama is spearheading a campus-wide research and development video initiative called Video@USC.
 Born and raised in Tokyo, Isoyama moved to Los Angeles to pursue his graduate degree in fine arts, which he completed in 2000 at USC’s Roski School of Fine Arts.
 Since then, he has maintained an active career as a visual artist, exhibiting his work nationally and internationally.
 Isoyama worked for the USC Roski School as manager of IT prior to joining the CST in the summer of 2007.
 Isoyama has taught Japanese language, web design, photography, and video game art at various colleges in Southern California, including USC’s Roski School and the School of Cinematic Arts.

 Carl Kuzmich, Instructional Designer

-Carl Kuzmich has spent more than 20 years working with more than 1,000 institutions, advising on how best to incorporate technology into the classroom.
+Carl has spent more than 20 years working with more than 1,000 institutions, advising on how best to incorporate technology into the classroom.
 At the University of Pittsburgh, he managed the advanced graphics lab and the faculty technology center before working in the office of medical education, where he was responsible for creating an online problem-based learning environment to help educate medical school students.
 He was later responsible for introducing CourseInfo, a course management system (CMS).
 At CST, he manages USC’s CMS and advises instructors using it to effectively engage users in an online classroom.
 For 12 years prior to coming to USC, he worked for Blackboard Inc., traveling the world to consult with and advise institutions about how to best roll out a CMS to faculty and students.

-Edward O’Neill, Instructional Designer
+Robert Sweeney, Instructional Designer